SymfonyCasts/symfony7/sfcasts/pagination.md

 # Pagination

+Foundry helped us add 20 ships.
+That makes our app look more realistic.
+But on production, we might have thousands of starships.
+This page would be *gigantic* and unusable.
+It'd probably also take a long time to load, time during which we are likely to be assimilated!

-In the last chapter, we added more starships to this list.
-It's still manageable, but if we had thousands of them, we would have performance issues.
-We need to *paginate* these results so we only show a few at a time - or per *page*.
+The solution? *Paginate* the results: show a few at a time - or per *page*.

 To do this, we'll use a library called Pagerfanta - what a cool name!
 It's a generic pagination library but has great Doctrine integration!
-Install the two required packages:
+Add the two required packages:

 ```terminal
 composer require babdev/pagerfanta-bundle pagerfanta/doctrine-orm-adapter
 ```

-Scroll up to see what was installed. `pagerfanta/doctrine-orm-adapter` is the *glue* between Pagerfanta and Doctrine.
+Scroll up to see what this installed. `pagerfanta/doctrine-orm-adapter` is the *glue* between Pagerfanta and Doctrine.

-On our homepage, we're using `findIncomplete()` from our `StarshipRepository` so open that up and find that method.
-We're going to change the return type to `Pagerfanta` which has some extra pagination-related functionality.
-This object *also* iterates over our entities, so we can leave the docblock above as is.
+On our homepage, we're using `findIncomplete()` from `StarshipRepository`.
+Open that up and find the method.
+Change the return type to `Pagerfanta`: an object with pagination-related superpowers.
+But you *can* loop over this object like an array, so leave the docblock as is.

-Now, a super important thing to always remember when paginating a query is to have a predictable order.
-In our query, add `->orderBy('e.arrivedAt', 'DESC')` to order by the `arrivedAt` field in descending order.
+Now, a super important thing to remember when paginating a query is to have a predictable order.
+Add `->orderBy('e.arrivedAt', 'DESC')`.

-Instead of returning, add this to a variable called `$query`.
-We need Pagerfanta to be able to manipulate the query, so remove the `getResult()` call.

-Now, `return new Pagerfanta(new QueryAdapter($query))` and be sure to import these two classes.
+But instead of returning, add this to a variable called `$query`, then remove `getResult()`: our job changes from *executing* the query to simpy *building* it.
+Pagerfanta will handle the actual execution.
+Return `new Pagerfanta(new QueryAdapter($query))` and be sure to import these two classes.

-In our `MainController`'s `homepage()` method, we need to configure the current page and the number of items per page.
-After the `$ships` variable, add `$ships->setMaxPerPage(5)`, to show 5 items per page.
-Then, `$ships->setCurrentPage(1)` to show page 1.
-It's important to note that `setCurrentPage()` *must* be called after `setMaxPerPage()` or you'll have funky results.
+Back in `MainController`, `$ship` is now a `Pagerfanta` object.
+To use it, we need to tell it 2 things: how many ships we want on each page - `$ships->setMaxPerPage(5)` - and which page the user is currently on: use `$ships->setCurrentPage(1)` for now.
+Oh and make sure to call `setCurrentPage()` *before* `setMaxPerPage()` or weird time travel stuff will happen.

-Back to our app... refresh... and take a look, we're now only showing 5 items - the first page.
+Move over... refresh... and look!
+We're only showing 5 items: the first page.

-Back in the `homepage()` controller change to `setCurrentPage(2)` and refresh the app.
+Back over change to `setCurrentPage(2)` and refresh again.
-We now see a different set of starships - the second page.
-Take a quick look at the query profiler.
-We see several new queries.
-These are added by Pagerfanta and Doctrine to create an optimized pagination query.
+Still 5 ships, but *different* ships: the second page.
+Let's peeks at the query There are multiple!
+One to count the total number of results and another to fetch *only* the ones for this page.
+Pretty darn cool.

-Instead of hardcoding the current page number, we'll get it from a `page` query parameter in the URL.
+Instead of hardcoding the page to 1 or 2 - a temporary and lame solution - let's read it dynamically from the URL, like with`?page=1` or `?page=2`.
-So `?page=1` shows the first page, `?page=2` shows the second, and so on.

-In our `homepage()` controller, inject `Request $request` - the one from `HttpFoundation` and change the `setCurrentPage()` argument to `$request->query->getInt('page', 1)`.
-This will default to 1 if this query parameter is not set.
+To do that, autowire `Request $request` - the one from `HttpFoundation` - and change the `setCurrentPage()` argument to `$request->query->getInt('page', 1)` to read that value and default to 1 if it's missing.

-Back in our app and refresh - this is page 1 because no query parameter is set.
-Add `?page=2` to the URL... now we're on page 2.
+Head back over and refresh.
+This is page 1 because there is no `page` param.
+Add `?page=2` to the URL... we're on page 2!

-It'd be nice to show the user some information about the current page: the total number of items, total pages and what page we're currently on.
-Pagerfanta makes this easy!
+Ok, what else would be cool?
+How about showing the total number of ships, total number of pages, and the current page number?

-In the `homepage()` controller, Cmd + Click `homepage.html.twig` to open that up.
+Back in the controller, Cmd + Click `homepage.html.twig` to open that up.

-We'll put this information right below this `<h1>` so I'll change its bottom margin and add a new `<div>` (with a bit of styling).
-Inside, write `{{ ships.nbResults }}` to show the *total number of results*, and in brackets: `Page {{ ships.currentPage }}` to show the current page number and then `of {{ ships.nbPages }}` to show the total number of pages.
+Put this info below the `<h1>`.
+I'll change the bottom margin and add a new `<div>` (with a bit of styling).
+Inside, write `{{ ships.nbResults }}` ships.
+Then: Page `{{ ships.currentPage }}` of `{{ ships.nbPages }}`.

-Spin back to our app and refresh.
+Spin back over and refresh.
 Perfect!
-We have 14 total results, and we're on page 1 of 3.
+We have 14 total incomplete ships, and we're on page 1 of 3.
-Because of the randomness of the fixture data, you will see different numbers here.

-We need users to be able to navigate between pages, so we'll create a little "previous/next" widget below the results.
+Your numbers may vary depending on how many of our 20 ships are randomly set to an incomplete status.

+Ok!
+What's missing?
+How about some links to navigate between pages?
-In `homepage.html.twig`, below where we list the starships, I'm going to paste in some code.
-First, `if ships.haveToPaginate`: we only want to show this widget if pagination is required.
-`if ships.hasPreviousPage`: we only show the previous link if there is a previous page to go to.
+Below the list, I'm going to paste in some code.
+First, `if ships.haveToPaginate`: no links needed if there is only one page.
+Then, `if ships.hasPreviousPage`, lets add a link to the previous page if one exists, there wouldn't be a previous page if we're on page 1.
+Inside, generate a URL to this page: `app_homepage`.
+But pass a parameter: `page` set to `ships.previousPage`.
-Inside, we're generating a url to our `app_homepage` route.
-Now, we're injecting the `ships.getPreviousPage` as a `page` route parameter.
-Since `page` isn't defined in the route, it will be added as a `page` query parameter which is exactly what we want!
-Inside the link, the text: `Previous`.
-The exact same thing is done for the `Next` link but using `ships.hasNextPage` and `ships.getNextPage`.
+Since `page` isn't defined in the route, it'll be added as a `page` query parameter.
+That's exactly what we want!
+Say `Previous`, then repeat for the `Next` link: if `ships.hasNextPage` and `ships.getNextPage`.

-Refresh our app, scroll down, and sweet!
+Refresh, scroll down, and sweet!
 We see a `Next` link!
-Click it... and now we're on page *2* of 3.
+Click it... and now we're on page *2* of 3, and the URL has `?page=2`.
-The URL shows `?page=2` also.
 Below, our widget has both `Previous` and `Next` links.
-Click `Next` again... page 3 of 3.
-Click `Previous`, back to page 2 of 3 - perfect!
+Click `Next` again... page 3 of 3, then `Previous`, back to page 2 of 3.
+Pagination perfection!

-Navigation done!

-We built this simple widget manually but Pagerfanta does have Twig integration and templates for more complex pagination widgets - like listing all page numbers as links, so you can jump to any page quickly.

-Next, we'll add more fields to our Starship entity and look at a migration trick to ensure existing data is kept valid!
+We built these links by hand, which gives us unlimited power to customize.
+But Pagerfanta *does* that can generate this for us.
+If you want to see how, check out the Pagerfanta docs.
+The downside is that customizing the HTML is a bit more difficult.

+Next, let's add more fields to our `Starship` entity.
+The best part?
+Seeing how easy it is to add that column to the database.
+Let's do it!